-- stimulate constant debate within the community created specifically around the mobile banking world which includes Italian financial institutions and technological providers;
+- stimulate an ongoing debate within the community created specifically on Mobile Banking and which sees the participation of Italian banking institutes and technology providers;

-- evaluate the current position of Italian banks and their trends in innovation, looking at platforms, targets achieved, new revenue, innovative services already developed and as yet to be developed;
+- evaluate the current status and tendency of innovations within Italian banks in terms of platforms, targets reached, new revenues, innovative services developed and to be developed;

-- define the level of precision and completeness regarding the indicator dashboard to be used to measure the mobile channel.
+- define the accuracy and completeness of the indicator dashboard to use to evaluate the Mobile channel;

-The 2016-2017 Research conducted by the Mobile Banking Observatory oh the School of Management of Politecnico di Milano and ABI Lab has been made with the support of Asseco, Cedacri, IBM, Ubiquity, Vivocha.
+The 2016-2017 edition of the Mobile Banking Observatory of the School of Management of the Politecnico di Milano and ABI Lab was supported by Asseco, Cedacri, IBM, Ubiquity, Vivocha.

 For more information on collaborating with and supporting Mobile Banking Observatory research, contact Nadir Snouno (email: firstname.lastname@example.org).